AlphaGenes/AlphaPeel/docs/source/usage.rst

                             each peeling cycle.
       -est_seq_error_prob   Flag to re-estimate the sequencing error rates after each peeling cycle.
+      -est_rec_prob         Flag to re-estimate the recombination rates after each peeling cycle.
       -est_alt_allele_prob  Flag to re-estimate the alternative allele probabilities after each peeling cycle.
       -nophasefounders      A flag phase a heterozygous allele in one of the